 Combine your visit to Westbroekpark

-– The Keukenhof (until mid-May)
+– De Keukenhof (until mid-May)

-– Bloemencorso Bollenstreek (a few days in April)
+– Bloemencorso Bollenstreek (several days in April)

-– Westbroek Park / Rosarium (at its most beautiful in July; 20,000 rose bushes)
+– Westbroekpark / Rosarium (at its most beautiful in July; 20,000 rose bushes)

-– Madurodam (view Holland in 1-2 hours)
+– Madurodam (see the Netherlands in 1-2 hours)

-– City of Delft (tourist center)
+– city of Delft (tourist center)

 Comments